JoepVanlier/JSFX/README.md

 The more experimental filters (such as "Experimental" and "Phase Mangler") can be used on pads to make eerie soundscapes: https://soundcloud.com/saike/filter-ambience/s-UxdLO

-Here's a short tutorial on how to use it: https://www.youtube.com/watch?v=jtc8kp57xpI You can find a full manual for Filther here: https://joepvanlier.github.io/FiltherManual/
+Here's a short tutorial on how to use it: https://www.youtube.com/watch?v=jtc8kp57xpI

 For more information, or to contact the author, see the forum thread here: https://forum.cockos.com/showthread.php?t=213269